eth-hci-course/hci-project-hci21-group-06/README.md

 - There will be no effect of the way content is structured on user satisfaction

 ### Data collection
 We will use a timer that runs in the background which times the user throughout the whole study.
+This timer also measures the time spent on each of the pages.

+We measure
-We measure the time it takes for the user to complete all tasks.
-We also measure the amount of clicks and how many unneeded clicks users perform
+- the time it takes for the user to complete all tasks.
+- the time the user takes for each of the screens.
+- the amount of clicks users perform overall
+- and the amount of clicks per page

 We will also do a survey afterwards to get the users opinion on how well they liked the experience
+- Questionnaire #2 after each version
+- Questionnaire #3 to compare both versions

 ### Experiment procedure
 #### Task